shobrook/syntaxis/README.md

 my_var.bar()
 ```

-saplings will produce a tree with `bar` as an attribute of `foo`.
+syntaxis will produce a tree with `bar` as an attribute of `foo`.
 This would be a false positive since calling `my_func` sets `my_var` to `None`, and of course `None` doesn't have `bar` as an attribute.

 `nonlocal` statements are similar to `global`s, except they allow you to modify variables declared in outer scopes.
-And like `global`s, saplings doesn't recognize `nonlocal` statements.
+And like `global`s, syntaxis doesn't recognize `nonlocal` statements.

 #### Built-in functions

-None of Python's [built-in functions](https://docs.python.org/3/library/functions.html) are recognized by saplings.
+None of Python's [built-in functions](https://docs.python.org/3/library/functions.html) are recognized by syntaxis.
 For example, consider the `enumerate` function:

 ```python
 import some_module